liferay/liferay-docs/develop/tutorials/articles/280-configuration/01-making-apps-configurable/00-intro.markdown

 Configurations should be in the most intuitive location (section and category) so administrators find them.
-If your configurations don't fit into the existing categories or category sections, create your own by implementing the, `ConfigurationCategory` interface.
+If your configurations don't fit into the existing categories or category sections, create your own by implementing the `ConfigurationCategory` interface.

 Here's the code that creates the *Content Management* section and the *Assets*